Chernobyl disaster: In popular culture

 The Chernobyl tragedy has inspired many artists across the world to create works of art, animation, video games, theatre and cinema about the disaster.
 The HBO series Chernobyl and the book Voices from Chernobyl by the Ukrainian-Belarusian writer Svetlana Alexievich are two well-known works.
 The Ukrainian artist Roman Gumanyuk created a series of artworks called "Pripyat Lights, or Chernobyl shadows" that includes 30 oil paintings about the Chernobyl accident, exhibited in 2012–2013.

-The video game S.T.A.L.K.E.R.: Shadows of Chernobyl, developed by GSC Game World and released by THQ in 2007, is a first-person shooter game set in the Exclusion zone.
+The video game S.T.A.L.K.E.R.: Shadow of Chernobyl, developed by GSC Game World and released by THQ in 2007, is a first-person shooter game set in the Exclusion zone.
 A prequel called S.T.A.L.K.E.R.: Clear Sky was released in 2008 following with a sequel S.T.A.L.K.E.R.: Call of Pripyat released in 2010.
+A later instalment, S.T.A.L.K.E.R.
+2: Heart of Chornobyl, was released in 2024.
+Another video game inspired by the disaster includes Chernobylite, which also takes place in the exclusion zone and features environments created using 3D scans of real-world locations.
 Finally, the horror film Chernobyl Diaries released in 2012 is about six tourists that hire a tour guide to take them to the abandoned city of Pripyat where they discover they are not alone.

 Filmmakers have created documentaries that examine the aftermath of the disaster over the years.
 Documentaries like the Oscar-winning Chernobyl Heart released in 2003, explore how radiation affected people living in the area and information about the long-term side effects of radiation exposure.
-The Babushkas of Chernobyl (2015) is a documentary about three women who decided to return to the exclusion zone after the disaster.
-In the documentary, the Babushkas show the polluted water, their food from radioactive gardens, and explain how they manage to survive in this exclusion zone despite the radioactive levels.
-The documentary The Battle of Chernobyl (2006) shows rare original footage a day before the disaster in the city of Pripyat, then through different methods goes in depth on the chronological events that led to the explosion of the reactor No. 4 and the disaster response.
+The Babushkas of Chernobyl (2015) is a documentary about three old women ("babushkas") who decided to return to the exclusion zone after the disaster.
+In the documentary, the women show the polluted water, their food from radioactive gardens, and explain how they manage to survive in this exclusion zone despite the radioactive levels.
+The documentary The Battle of Chernobyl (2006) shows rare original footage a day before the disaster in the city of Pripyat, then through different methods goes in depth on the chronological events that led to the explosion of reactor no.4 and the disaster response.
 The critically acclaimed 2019 historical drama television miniseries Chernobyl revolves around the disaster and the cleanup efforts that followed.

+A photographic essay by photojournalist Paul Fusco documents problems in the children in the Chernobyl region.
+No evidence is offered to suggest these problems are in any way related to the nuclear incident The work of photojournalist Michael Forster Rothbart documents the human impact of the disaster on residents who stayed in the affected area.